sara-nl/clouddocs/bootcamp-20170615/partA.markdown

 * Switch the value to _Yes_ by clicking on the blue edit icon <i class="fa fa-pencil-square-o" style="color:#0098c3;"></i> by selecting from the drop-down list.
 * Finally, click anywhere else so that the change is set.

--->

-A `template` is just a description of the virtual machine that we want to build.
+As mentioned earlier, a `template` is just a description of the virtual machine that we want to build.
 Let's create the actual virtual machine from it.

-* Go to the _Virtual Machines_ section on the left menu.
-This displays an overview of all the existing VMs that you have the right to see.
-This list is (probably) empty at the moment.
+* Go to the _VMs_ section below _Instances_ on the left menu.
+  An overview of all existing VMs that you have the priviledges to see, are displayed.
+  This list is (probably) empty at the moment, because you have not yet started any VM.
-* Click on the green _<i class="fa fa-plus" style="background-color:#43AC6A;border-color:#368a55;color:#fff;padding:1px 1ex 1px 1ex;"></i>_ button to bring up a screen to create a VM.
+* Click the button _<i class="fa fa-plus" style="background-color:#43AC6A;border-color:#368a55;color:#fff;padding:1px 1ex 1px 1ex;"></i>_ to bring up a "Create Virtual Machine" screen.
-* Select the *Course Template* (click once on it).
+* Select the *Course Template* by clicking once at it.
 Since this is your first `template`, there is only one item in the list.
-You can see the feedback below:
+You can see the feedback:
 ![select_template](/images/select_template2.png)
-* Give your virtual machine a name: **My First VM**.
+* Find the input box for _VM name_ and give your virtual machine a name: **My First VM**.
 This name is also used as the VM's host name.
-* Number of instances: **1**.
+* Inspect the remaining `template` attributes, for the time being do not change them **(leave "Number of instances" at 1)**.
-* Click on the _Create_ button at the top of the screen.
+* Click on the green _Create_ button at the top of the screen.
-* Refresh the VM status by clicking on the symbol of the two arrows chasing each other, <i class="fa fa-refresh"></i>, next to the green _<i class="fa fa-plus" style="background-color:#43AC6A;border-color:#368a55;color:#fff;padding:1px 1ex 1px 1ex;"></i>_ button.
+* Refresh the VM status by clicking button <i class="fa fa-refresh"></i> at the top.

 #### What happened?

 Congratulations!
 You have just created a fresh, clean virtual machine!

 Let's summarise what you have seen so far.
-From the menu on the left side, click on each of the tabs to inspect the information.
-A vertical blue bar to the left of one (and only one) tab tells you which one you are currently seeing.
+Click on each of the tabs on the left side menu and inspect the information provided.
+The most important ones at this point in time are described here:

-* _<i class="fa fa-tachometer"></i> Dashboard_: shows an overview of the project status, like the amount of running machines or usage statistics.
+* _Dashboard_ <i class="fa fa-tachometer"></i>: shows an overview of the project status, like the number of running machines or usage statistics.
-* _<i class="fa fa-cloud"></i> Virtual Resources_:
+* _Instances_ &gt; _<i class="fa fa-th"></i> VMs_: here you can manage your VMs (i.e.: create, start, shutdown).
+Click anywhere on a running VM's row (except the tick-box).
+Inspect the information present in the different tabs providing you extended details.
+* _Templates_ &gt; _<i class="fa fa-file-o"></i> VMs_: the `template` gives your VM the shape you want.
+A `template` is just a recipe; not the machine itself.
-  * _Images_: this is the equivalent of a hard drive.
+* _Storage_ &gt; _<i class="fa fa-download"></i> Images_: this is the equivalent of a hard drive.
 Your OS is stored on this `image`.
-  * _Templates_:  the `template` gives your VM the shape you want.
-A `template` is just a recipe; not the machine itself.
-  * _Virtual Machines_: here you can manage your VMs (i.e.: create, start, shutdown).
-Click anywhere on a running VM's row (except the tick-box, that is).
-Inspect the information tables that appear, which show extended details.
+* _Storage_ &gt; _<i class="fa fa-cloud-download"></i> Apps_: a list of `appliances` endorsed by SURFsara HPC Cloud team that you can use.

 > **NOTE:**
 >Your VM will appear in the list of virtual machines.
-At first, it will have the state PENDING.
-That indicates that the HPC Cloud is looking for a place where your virtual machine can actually run.
-Finding the right place depends on the amount of cores, memory, and disk that you asked in the `template`.
-Keep refreshing the list by clicking on the symbol of the two arrows chasing each other, <i class="fa fa-refresh"></i>, next to green _<i class="fa fa-plus" style="background-color:#43AC6A;border-color:#368a55;color:#fff;padding:1px 1ex 1px 1ex;"></i>_ button.
-When the required capacity becomes available, your VM will show the status **RUNNING**.
-Only then can you actually use your VM.
+At first, it will have the state `PENDING`.
+This indicates that the HPC Cloud is looking for a place where your virtual machine can actually run.
+Finding the right place depends on the amount of resources (cores, memory, and disk) you requested in the associated `template`.
+Keep refreshing the list by clicking button <i class="fa fa-refresh"></i>.
+When the required capacity becomes available, your VM will show the status `RUNNING`.
+Only then you actually use your VM.

 #### Log in to the VM

 You can interact with your VM in several ways: command-line (e.g.: SSH), VNC (UI in your browser) or a remote desktop.
 We will use SSH in a terminal for the time being.

-The way to log in to your virtual machine is the SSH key pair that you [stored in your profile](#add-your-ssh-key) earlier.
+The way to log in to your virtual machine is making use of the SSH key pair that you [stored in your profile](#add-your-public-ssh-key) earlier.

 **Commandline access - SSH**

-* First find the your VM's IP address.
-Your VM's IP address is shown on in the _IPs_ column from the virtual machines list on the UI.
+* First find your VM's IP address.
+It is shown in the _IPs_ column from the virtual machines list on the UI and also in the _Network_ tab of the VM's details page.

-* On your laptop, start a terminal (in Mac/Linux) or GitBash (in Windows).
+* On your laptop, start a terminal (in Mac/Linux).
+For windows users, a terminal can be started from the MobaXterm toolbox.

-* In your terminal, type the following command to connect to your VM:
+* Type the following command on the terminal to establish a connection with your VM:

 >**NOTE:**
 >